shgiebner21/parker-and-parks/openitems.md

 # Open Items and Parking Lot

 ### TODO list for today, Monday April 10th
-    - Child page - Family Rank calculation...sort of working...__think I have to give sort(func, xx) a function__.
+    - Child page - Family Rank calculation...__think I have to give sort(func, xx) a function__.
-    - Child page - CPC Rank calculation...this is working by child id, NOT by points...__not sure why__.
+    - Child page - CPC Rank calculation...this is working by child id, NOT by points....

   - __Calculation for when badge earned__ - needs append to child also
-    - this will go in activity-detail.js, inside putActivity function
+        - append is working, logic is not complete & need to find a way to put in mapActionToProps
     - Blank Login should not be allowed (this should mirror blank Signup code)
   - Child page, blank children should not be allowed...__code is there but only partially working__...